-Based in the heart of Chelsea, Kleinfeld Bridal's 35,000-square-foot salon is the largest luxury bridal retailer in the world, with the widest selection of American and European designers.
-Thousands of brides visit each year for impeccably personalized service, expert fit, and familial atmosphere, as showcased on TLC's hit reality television show, Say Yes to the Dress.
-For over 70 years, Kleinfeld has prided itself on pairing generations of brides with the dress—an experience that includes unparalleled gown selection, exceptional service and personal attention to detail.
+Based in the heart of Chelsea, Kleinfeld Bridal's 30,000-square-foot salon is the largest luxury bridal retailer in the world, with the widest selection of American and European designers.
+Thousands of brides visit each year for impeccably personalized service, expert fit, and familial atmosphere—as showcased on TLC's hit reality television show, Say Yes to the Dress.
+For over 70 years, Kleinfeld has prided itself on pairing generations of brides with the dress—an experience that includes unparalleled gown selection, exceptional service, and personal attention to detail.
 Kleinfeld Bridal

-A long red carpet runs through the all-white salon setting the backdrop for one of the premiere couture salons on Fifth Avenue.
-Started in Massapequa, New York, 42 years ago, the bridal shop—which specializes in bridal and evening wear—has since expanded to Carle Place and New York City.
-But no matter where you go, the most high-end designers like Galia Lahav, Eve of Milady and Maggie Sottero will be hanging on the racks.
-Each location has a different price range ($1,700 to $10,000 at Massapequa, $2,000 to $15,000 at Carle Place, and $4,500 to $25,000 in NYC), but brides can purchase in one salon and have alterations wherever is most convenient.
+A long red carpet runs through the all-white salon, setting the backdrop for one of the premiere couture salons on Fifth Avenue.
+Founded over 40 years ago in Massapequa, New York, the bridal shop—which specializes in bridal and evening wear—has since expanded to Carle Place and New York City.
+But no matter where you go, the most high-end designers like Galia Lahav, Eve of Milady, and Maggie Sottero will be hanging on the racks.
+Each location has a different price range ($1,700 to $10,000 at Massapequa, $2,000 to $15,000 at Carle Place, and $4,500 to $25,000 in NYC), but brides are given the option to purchase in one salon and have alterations wherever which is most convenient.
 Bridal Reflections

 This TriBeCa-based boutique houses both established and up-and-coming indie bridal designers in a homey and creative atmosphere filled with handcrafted details that emulate the latest wedding trends.
-The shop just got a glamorous makeover courtesy of Stewart-Schafer design firm (they're redesigning all 12 locations) and is even more focused on a magical experience for the bride.
-Blush (more like millennial pink) sofas, Icelandic sheepskin hides, and a wall covering by Calico add to the modern feel that makes wedding dress shopping at Lovely feel majorly less stressful and more like an afternoon of dress-up with good girlfriends.
+The shop received a glamorous makeover courtesy of Stewart-Schafer design firm (they're redesigning all 12 locations) a few years ago, and is even more focused on a magical experience for the bride.
+Blush (more like millennial pink) sofas, Icelandic sheepskin hides, and a wall covering by Calico add to the modern feel that makes wedding dress shopping at Lovely feel far less stressful and more like an afternoon of dress-up with good girlfriends.
 Lovely Bride

 Don’t need to be waited on hand and foot?
 This no-frills NYC salon lets you dig through the miles of racks yourself.
-It has expanded three times since opening in 1953, and a fourth expansion is under way, meaning you’ll have more than 30,000 square feet of dresses (from Mon Cheri, Justin Alexander, and Jasmine, to name a few) to wade through to find that perfect one.
+It has expanded four times since opening in 1953, providing you with more than 30,000 square feet of dresses (from Mon Cheri, Justin Alexander, and Jasmine, to name a few) to wade through and find that perfect one.
 That shouldn’t be hard considering they carry all sizes (including plus sizes) and guarantee the lowest prices.
 Yup, if you find your gown for cheaper elsewhere, they’ll beat the price by five percent.
 RK Bridal

-For a truly Parisian experience, you never have to leave the east coast.
+For a truly Parisian experience, you never even have to leave the East Coast.
 Located in Chelsea, the all-white, minimally decorated boutique first started in the United Kingdom before opening in NYC.
 Their claim to fame?
-Specializing in French-couture designers like Delphine Manivet, who is known for using callas laces and heritage French techniques; Rime Arodaky; and Laure de Sagazan.
+Specializing in French-couture designers like Delphine Manivet (who is known for using callas lace and heritage French techniques), Rime Arodaky, and Laure de Sagazan.
 Très chic!
 The Mews.